Biden restricting Nicaraguans, Cubans and Haitians at border - NewsBreak

 Instead, the administration will accept 30,000 people per month from the four nations for two years and offer the ability to legally work, as long as they come legally, have eligible sponsors and pass vetting and background checks.
 These four affected nations are among those for whom migrant border crossings have risen most sharply, with no easy way to quickly return migrants to their home countries.

-It was Biden's boldest move yet to confront spiraling arrivals at the U.S. border with Mexico, a major change to immigration rules that will stand even if the U.S. Supreme Court ends a Trump-era public health law that allows American authorities to turn away asylum seekers.
+It is a massive change to immigration rules, and it will stand even if the U.S. Supreme Court ends a Trump-era public health law that allows American authorities to turn away asylum seekers.

-The president has seen the numbers of migrants crossing the U.S.-Mexico border rise dramatically during his two years in office; there were more than 2.38 million stops during the fiscal year that ended Sept.
-30, the first time the number cracked 2 million.
-The administration has struggled to clamp down on crossings, reluctant to take hard-line measures that would resemble those of the Trump administration.

-That’s resulted in relentless criticism from Republicans who say the Democratic president is ineffective on border security, and the newly minted Republican House majority has promised congressional investigations.

 The new policy could result in 360,000 people from these four nations lawfully entering the U.S. in a year.
-But currently, far more people from those countries are attempting to cross into the U.S. on foot, by boat or swimming.
+But currently, far more people from those countries are attempting to cross into the U.S. on foot.
 Migrants from those four countries were stopped 82,286 times in November alone.

+The Biden administration has struggled to manage increasing numbers of migrants crossing the U.S.-Mexico border and has been reluctant to take hard-line measures that would resemble those of the Trump administration.
+That’s resulted in a barrage of criticism from Republicans who say the Democratic president is ineffective on border security.

 Biden was to address the border changes in a speech later Thursday.
 He will travel to El Paso, Texas, this weekend, his first trip to the southern border as president, before a planned trip to Mexico City to meet with North American leaders on Monday.